 - Ben and Jerry’s Factory– Ice cream is one of my favorite foods, and it is so worth a visit to this factory tour, which includes tastings at the end.

-- Visit the ridiculously charming mountain town of Woodstock, where you can shop and eat and do any number of outdoor activities.
+- Visit the ridiculously charming mountain town of Woodstock, where you can shop, eat, and do any outdoor activities.

 - Learn all about the local arts scene in Quechee.
 Read about a weekend in Woodstock and Quechee.

 - Read more about exploring Vermont in A Family Road Trip from Boston to Montreal.

 Maine is an outdoor lover’s paradise, and Mainers are a rugged breed.
 Although the coast is relatively populated, there is plenty of untouched wilderness in this state, which covers half of the landmass of New England.

 - Maine’s western mountains are a place of supreme peace, not overly populated, and full of glorious wilderness.

 - Acadia National Park in Northern Maine is one of the US’ prettiest parks, with wooded forests along Maine’s long coastline.
 Although it is a long drive to get to, it is a must-see!
 Please read about my visit to Acadia National Park.